theo-armour/agenda/2-3-peeps-folders/phyllis-wedvick.md

 * https://www.pastheritage.org/inv/invF/forest345.html
 * 2025-05-04 ~ Peer died

+## 2025-07-23

+I enjoy your hearing about your adventures.

+I don't know Petaluma.
+Long before I ever met him, Peer had a young girlfriend at one point who was from Petaluma.
+He was engaged to Jenna for a short time.

+I like the ceramics class--a chance to play, meet people, and forget about my challenges.
+When I have my piano tuned, I might feel better with music in my life.

+Oh well--a little peace would be good.

+***

+I'm glad you enjoy my adventures.
+Sometimes they can be a bit almost overwhelming.

+Today we had a special event at Heritage on the marina.
+Our new San Francisco District Supervisor, Steven Sherrill, came and gave us a talk and a Q&A. He is wonderful.
+He shook almost everybody's hand, answered a thousand questions in a hugely informed and engaging manner.
+He took the place by storm.

+Well, it was me that organized the event.
+I engineered the invite and wrangled the positive response.
+And there's a ton of details: making sure that security is aware, that chairs are set up, that sound and audio-visual is set up, and a million other things. and I also invited members of the Next Village senior group to join in, and we had about 10 of those.
+And they and their next village leader needed wrangling.
+Made sure that our CEO was in the room to make the introduction.
+And so on.

+And then as soon as it was nearly over, I went off to the Library because I have been elected to the board of directors of the San Francisco Ladies Protection and Relief Society.
+Today was my first meeting with the board of directors.

+That was much easier.
+Having lived here five years, every topic they discussed I was very familiar with and at home thinking and discussing.

+Keeping busy is an excellent way of not having to think about things.

+## 2025-07-23

+I enjoy your hearing about your adventures.

+I don't know Petaluma.
+Long before I ever met him, Peer had a young girlfriend at one point who was from Petaluma.
+He was engaged to Jenna for a short time.

+I like the ceramics class--a chance to play, meet people, and forget about my challenges.
+When I have my piano tuned, I might feel better with music in my life.

+Oh well--a little peace would be good.

 ## 2025-07-22

 The past few days presented a challenge.
 All might seem better for one day.
 Then, grief returns with tears and anxiety.